 Ashura is derived from the root Arabic word ‘Ashara’, which means tenth.
 So, what is Ashura in Islam?
 Ashura refers to the 10th of Muharram, which is the first month of is Hijri calendar.
 The Day of Ashura is also called ‘Yawm al-Ashura.’

 Ashura is celebrated on the 10th of Muharram every year.
-This year, Ashura’s date is 28th July 2023.
-But the date may vary depending upon the region, as Islamic months are based on moon sightings.
+This year, Ashura’s date is 16th July 2024.
+However, the date may vary depending on the region, as Islamic dates are based on moon sightings.

 Why is the Day of Ashura Significant in Islam?